Night view of the Basilica St Peter in Rome, Italy

 Tips for Visiting Fontana di Trevi

-• For crowd-free photos visit the Trevi Fountain between 4 AM and 5 AM.
-In my experience, it starts getting crowded around 6 AM already!
+• For crowd-free photos, visit the Trevi Fountain between 4 AM and 5 AM.
+In my experience, it has already started getting crowded around 6 AM!

 • While numerous restaurants and gelato shops are nearby, prices rise closer to the fountain.